Hallucinations: What Causes Them and When to Get Help

 Visual Hallucinations

-Visual hallucinations involve seeing objects or scenes that are not actually present.
+Visual hallucinations involve seeing objects or scenes that are not present.
 Common examples include seeing people, animals, or shapes that others do not see.

 Auditory Hallucinations